aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-composition-and-creation/setting-alternative-text-for-images-csharp-guide/_index.md

 To add images as linked resources in an email, you can use the `LinkedResource` class.
 Assign a content ID to the linked resource, and then reference this content ID in the HTML body using the `cid:` scheme.
 For detailed information, see the [LinkedResource documentation](https://reference.aspose.com/email/net/aspose.email/linkedresource/).
 ### Where can I find more documentation on Aspose.Email for .NET?

-You can find more detailed documentation, tutorials, and examples on working with Aspose.Email for .NET in the [official documentation](https://reference.aspose.com/email/net/).
+You can find more detailed documentation, tutorials, and examples on working with Aspose.Email for .NET in the [API Reference](https://reference.aspose.com/email/net/).